hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/heat_potentials.rst

 **Step 2: Numerically calculate helper functions** :math:`\bar{\epsilon}, \underline{\epsilon}, \bar{\phi}, \underline{\phi}`

 We are going to use the classical method of heat potentials to calculate the SR.
-As a preparation , in this step we solve the two sets of Volterra equations by using the trapezoidal rule of integral calculation.
+As a preparation, in this step we solve the two sets of Volterra equations by using the trapezoidal rule of integral calculation.

 **Step 3: Calculate the values of** :math:`\hat{E}(\Upsilon,\bar{\omega})` **and** :math:`\hat{F}(\Upsilon,\bar{\omega})`

-We need compute these functions at one point, which can be done by approximation of the integrals using the trapezoidal rule:
+We need to compute these functions at one point :math:`\Upsilon,\bar{\omega}`, which can be done by approximation of the integrals using the trapezoidal rule:

 .. math::